cs-rushikesh-mehakare/solution-pack-fortisoar-system-config-recommendations/docs/usage.md

 ### Applying Recommended Configurations Using Shell Commands

 > [!TIP]
-> We recommend to use this method for applying latest configuration recommended
+> We recommend to use this method for applying recommended configuration

 Run the following command to apply latest configuration recommended in Health Assessment record
 - `sudo csadm system config --mode optimal`